"Claim Your Future Through Artistry"

 - Gelsey Kirkland Academy of Classical Ballet

 BalletCNJ students have continued on to perform and dance with

 - Columbia Classical Ballet

-BalletCNJ Students have also participated, placed and won scholarships at prestigious competitions in the US and abroad.
+BalletCNJ Students have also won medals and scholarships at prestigious competitions in the US and abroad.

 - American Dance Competition